 There's a universality to Bon Iver's music that's always made it seem timeless — a yearning for the past but an aching that feels present.
 The sound is raw and viscerally intimate, but the lyricism is opaque, easily transferred to many moments, emotions, and eras.
 One of the most enduring examples is Bon Iver's "Blood Bank," the title track of the band's brief but defining 2009 EP.
 What is, at surface level, a wistful eulogy to a relationship since past, has 10 years later become an unlikely ode to millennials' fears of opening up to one another.

-The track was written during frontman Justin Vernon's fabled retreat to a remote cabin for For Emma, Forever Ago but held because it didn't "fit the story," according to a NPR interview.
-"Blood Bank" shares the same fragility and longing present on Vernon's storied debut, but in a different context.
+Written during frontman Justin Vernon's fabled retreat to a remote cabin for For Emma, Forever Ago but held because it didn't "fit the story," "Blood Bank" shares the same fragility and longing present on his storied debut, but in a different context.
 It's not about lost love, but falling into it anew, from a charged first meeting to a tender roadside kiss.

 But while "Blood Bank" is, lyrically, one of Vernon's least ambiguous efforts, his work has long been more concerned with the way words sound than what they symbolize; as Stephen Deusner wrote for Stereogum, it's as though Vernon is "trying to find new ways to be a confessional songwriter.
 [He's] calibrating language to give just enough away and to stop short of overindulging or oversharing."
 It's apt, then, that "Blood Bank" can be interpreted with a similar sense of constraint.
 Perhaps the couple's "secret" is not the feelings they can't put into words, but those that they are too afraid to.